davidfa71/BDDSampler/README.md

-# BDDSampler
-A random uniform sampler from BDD files in dddmp format.
+# BDDSampler: a uniform random sampler from BDD files in dddmp format.

+BDDSampler is a software artifact of the following paper submitted for publication to Empirical Software Engineering (2021):

+*Ruben Heradio, David Fernandez-Amoros, José Galindo, David Benavides, and Don Batory*.
+**Uniform and Scalable Sampling of Highly Configurable Systems.**

+## Instructions

 The instructions for compiling are in the INSTALL file.